 - The next morning, take the pan out of the refrigerator and set in a warm place to rise, about 30–60 minutes, or until puffy (they may not take that long if they had risen some overnight.)
 Once the rolls have risen, preheat the oven to 350ºF.

-- Place pan onto the middle rack and bake for 20–25 minutes, just until rolls are lightly golden around the edges and centers are puffed.
-Don't overbake.
+- Place pan onto the middle rack and bake for 25-35 minutes, just until rolls are lightly golden around the edges and centers are puffed.
+Depending on how large you cut your rolls, they may need time to bake.
+Check the center for doneness and remove when fully cooked.
+Careful not to overbake.

 - Remove and let cool slightly before topping with glaze/frosting.